ActorSpa- love the art in yourself.

-Our monthly open training is held on the final Tuesday of each month:
+Our training is regularly scheduled on the final Tuesday

 OUR COMPANY WEEKLY TRAINING

 Any instrument needs tuning.
 The actor works with several: body, voice, imagination… all of which need care and ongoing preparation for the demands of the stage.
 Magis offers a regular, comprehensive, integrated and affordable training program so that all of these components of the actors unique instrument remain in harmony.
 Many other methods separate these aspects of the actor's work and the result is a disjointed or conflicted technique.
 Magis training works with the commonalities and uses a specific vocabulary that actors and teachers have found to be a clear, engaging way of joining these varied aspects actor's work and producing immediate results.